-Child Migrant Stories was launched in February 2016.
+“Child Migrant Stories” was launched in February 2016.
 It drew, initially, on experiences of people who migrated under the age of 18 from across the world to East London from 1930 to the present day.
 Some came on their own; others came with, or to join family members who they may not have seen for years.
-Their stories are of loss and reunion but of resilience too, often in the face of war, poverty and discrimination.
+Their stories are of loss and gain but of resilience too, often in the face of war, poverty and discrimination.
 They are poignant, powerful and sometimes very funny.

 The profiles of the people who generously participated in this initial research can be found at East End Stories.
 They came from Turkey, Cyprus, Brazil, El Salvador, Poland, Italy, Southern Ireland, Vietnam, Jamaica, Antigua, Guinea, Nigeria, Rwanda, Yemen, Somalia, India, Bangladesh and Pakistan at different ages between 5 and 17.
 Some experiences, drawing on child migrants’ own words, have been highlighted in Spotlight Stories.
 Some of the material about experiences of welcome, both from child migrants or those who know, or care for, them, have been collected through outreach and at festivals.
 These can be found under Welcome Stories.

-The films, available on our website and on YouTube ( 6 from Child Migrant Stories and 2 from Child Migrants Welcome?).
-The films have been shown in cinemas, museums, universities, schools, community centres and at festivals alongside discussion, workshops and performances.
-Everyone is welcome to view the films, organise their own screenings or contact us to create a joint event such as a discussion with, or performance by, former child migrants or to highlight the present crisis on child migration.
-People both locally, nationally and internationally have been able to contribute their own stories or knowledge about child migration on the website but can be screened through private arrangement with Child Migrant Stories.
+Eight of the ten films are available on our website and on YouTube ( 6 from Child Migrant Stories and 2 from Child Migrants Welcome?).
+The films have been shown in over 60 venues – in cinemas, museums, universities, schools, community centres and at festivals.
+Everyone is welcome to view the films, organise their own screenings or contact us to curate a joint event such as a discussion with, or performance by, former child migrants or to highlight the present crisis on child migration.
+Two films, “Seeking Sanctuary on a Scottish Island” and “I am Well Here” are not on the website but can be screened through private arrangement with Child Migrant Stories.

 Do email Eithne Nightingale on firstname.lastname@example.org or ring her on 07949 080 526 if you or others would like to get involved.
 Thank you for your interest in, and support for, this timely and important project.

 This initiative would not have been feasible without the willingness and generosity of the child migrants who participated in the initial research and Mitchell Harris for his energy, skill and enthusiasm without whom this project and related films would not have been possible.